ColinKennedy/ways/docs/why.rst

         # filepath-related plugin
         textures_output:
             hierarchy: job/shot/textures/release
-            # This filepath lets us know where to publish the next version to
+            # This is an example filepath to publish our texture to
             mapping: "{JOB}/{SCENE}/{SHOT}/releases/{ASSET}_v{VERSION}/{texture}"

         # Maya plugins